When Do Potholes Form?

 - Clean out all plant matter, debris, and broken asphalt from the area.

-- Top up the foundation with a coarse gravel/sand mix until there is only 1 inch of depth left to fill a pothole.
+- Top up the foundation with a coarse gravel/sand mix until there is only one inch of depth left to fill a pothole.

 - Tamp down firmly.

-This definitive guide gives you all the information you need to complete professional-looking and long-lasting pothole patching repairs.
-Road crews never have the time to cut edges or sealcoat and that’s why when they fill a pothole it always comes back.
+Road crews never have the time to cut edges or sealcoat.
+That’s why when they fill a pothole, it usually comes back.
 You know how to patch asphalt the right way, so wait no longer, get out there and start measuring your potholes.

 Asphalt Patching Techniques

 Surface patching is the most popular residential patching.
-An asphalt glue is added to the patch area and hot asphalt is applied directly on top of the pre-existing asphalt surface.
-It is more inexpensive to do it this way compared to cutting out and replacing asphalt areas.
+In surface patching, an asphalt glue is added to the patch area, and hot asphalt is applied directly on top of the preexisting asphalt surface.
+Surface patching is a more inexpensive to do it this way compared to cutting out and replacing asphalt areas.

-Removal & Replacement Asphalt Patching is a more permanent and more costly method of repairing deteriorated asphalt.
-This is not always necessary unless the problem is due to base failure (asphalt foundation).
-In this case removal is required in order to properly compact and prepare the base.
-This kind of patching is used quite often in highly trafficked zones.
+Removal and replacement asphalt patching is a more permanent and costly method of repairing deteriorated asphalt.
+This technique isn't always necessary unless the problem is due to base failure (asphalt foundation).
+In the case of base failure, removal is required in order to properly compact and prepare the base.
+This kind of patching is used often in high traffic zones.
 All edges of the repair area should be cleaned for best tacking results.
 Try to make the edges straight and even.
 Once the decayed asphalt has been removed, the base should be leveled and compacted.
-The new fresh asphalt patch is then applied in two layers, both about 1 and a half inches thick, compacting each layer for a more stable, permanent patch.
+The new fresh asphalt patch is then applied in two layers, both about one and a half inches thick, compacting each layer for a more stable, permanent patch.

-Hot Asphalt is a long lasting durable product, made from rock, sand, tar & Bitumen.
-It is extremely hot when it is first applied so that it can fit and be worked into the repair area.
-As the Hot asphalt cools it hardens and becomes extremely solid.
+Hot asphalt is a long lasting durable product, made from rock, sand, tar and bitumen.
+It is extremely hot when it is first applied so that it can be worked into the repair area.
+As the hot asphalt cools, it hardens and becomes solid.
 It takes approximately 24 hours for a hot asphalt patch to harden and be safe to drive on.

-The best way to prolong the service life of your driveway doesn't just depend on using the best materials during its construction.
-It is also very much dependent on undertaking repairs as quickly as they are needed.
+Prolonging the service life of your driveway doesn't just depend on using the best materials during its construction.
+It is also dependent on undertaking repairs as quickly as they are needed.
 Over time, normal wear and tear will naturally result in the formation of cracks and potholes.
-These are easily remedied but it is often the case that these cracks and potholes become wider because homeowners keep on putting off doing the repairs.
+These are easily repaired.

 No More Excuses

 Not knowing how to repair potholes or waiting for good weather are the common excuses made by most people.
 A product called asphalt cold patching has made it possible to set aside those excuses.
-It can be used right after it rains even as there is still water inside the pothole.
+It can be used on wet or dry surfaces.
 This material will fill up all spaces in the pothole and displace the water.

-It has made the whole process of repairing potholes and wide cracks on the road so uncomplicated that virtually anyone can do it.
-Unlike the conventional way of repairing a damaged driveway, where the hot asphalt material requires specialized equipment and the skill to use it, with a cold patch you don't even need to be an avid DIY person.
-All you need is the repair material, and some simple tools that you likely already have in your garage.
-Finally you need to follow simple instructions.
+Asphalt cold patching has made the whole process of repairing potholes and wide cracks on the road so uncomplicated that virtually anyone can do it.
+Unlike the conventional way of repairing a damaged driveway, where the hot asphalt material requires specialized equipment and expertise, with a cold patch you don't even need to be an avid DIY person.
+All you need is the repair material and some simple tools that you likely already have in your garage.
+Finally, you need to follow simple instructions.

 With the asphalt cold patch method of repairing wide cracks and potholes on your driveway, you don't have to wait for the perfect weather either.
 There is no better time to repair any damage on your driveway than the present.
-Not attending to them right away will just increase the risk of expanding the damage, and the resulting repair costs, on your driveway.
+Not attending to cracks and potholes right away will increase the risk of expanding the damage on your driveway.

 Cold patch is made up of a specialized formulation of asphalt polymers that can be used in any weather condition.
-You can apply it right after it has rained as the asphalt cold patch formulation makes it possible to be poured even in potholes that are filled with water.
-What you have to make sure of though is that the pothole or wide crack should be free of dirt, soil, rocks, plant material, and other loose debris.
+You can apply it right after it has rained, as the asphalt cold patch formulation makes it possible to be poured even in potholes that are filled with water.
+The pothole or wide crack should, however, be free of dirt, soil, rocks, plant material, and other loose debris.

 The cold asphalt material is made up of polymer-modified asphalt that is basically hot asphalt that has been cooled.
-It is pliable when in the container, making it easy to pour and spread out.
-It is also quick-acting as it dries quickly and becomes rock hard in as fast as three hours, which means you don't have to wait long for the driveway or asphalt surface to be ready for use again.
+Cold patch is pliable in the container, making it easy to pour and spread out.
+It is also quick-acting, as it dries quickly and becomes rock hard in as fast as three hours.

 Benefits of AK Cold Patch

-Makers of this pothole filler assure that people can expect the same performance as hot asphalt when it comes to durability.
-Cold mix asphalt will blend with the pavement or driveway as they are of the same material.
+People working with cold patch can expect the same performance as hot asphalt when it comes to durability.
+Cold mix asphalt will blend with the pavement or driveway.
 It will even prevent further breaking or cracking of the areas surrounding the potholes when it blends with the existing asphalt.

-Using this product for pothole repairs also eliminates some steps and necessary materials, which translate to savings not just in cost but also in the amount of time spent doing the repairs.
+Using cold patch for pothole repairs also eliminates some steps and necessary materials, which translate to savings not just in cost but also in the amount of time spent doing the repairs.
 With the cold asphalt filler, the steps involved in blacktop pothole repair are reduced to basically three stages: cleaning, applying the cold mix asphalt, and compacting or tamping.

-Unlike using hot asphalt, you won't be using any specialized equipment such as a hot box or an applicator.
 Using a tack coat prior to applying the asphalt mix is also not necessary anymore.
-Basically all you really need to repair a pothole is just the cold asphalt filler.
+All you really need to repair a pothole is the cold asphalt filler.

-Other additional beneficial features include less waste produced during the repair process and no health concerns with regards to inhalation of fumes, which is usually the case with hot asphalt mix.
+Other benefits include less waste produced during the repair process and no health concerns with regards to inhalation of fumes, which is usually the case with hot asphalt mix.
 Indeed, it is not just easy but also cost-effective for homeowners when they use cold mix asphalt to have the repairs on their blacktop driveways completely under their control.

-Asphalt welding is a process where you take a propane powered tiger torch and heat the patch seam (around the edges) for about 3 to 4 linear feet along the seam and then rework the asphalt with an asphalt rake and blend the edges of the patch seam into to main body of the surface.
-Once you have spread the asphalt around on the edge making it uniform you can then use a steel hand tamper or a vibrating plate to tamp the asphalt back down to a solid form.
+Asphalt welding is a process that involves taking a propane-powered tiger torch and heating the patch seam (around the edges) for about three to four linear feet along the seam and then reworking the asphalt with an asphalt rake and blend the edges of the patch seam into to main body of the surface.
+Once you have spread the asphalt around on the edge to make it uniform, you can use a steel hand tamper or a vibrating plate to tamp the asphalt back down to a solid form.

 It's important that you don't burn the asphalt during this process.
-You do not want a direct flame touching the asphalt at anytime as this will burn the tar and bitumine out of the asphalt leaving it fragile and exposed to cracking.
+Avoid having a direct flame touching the asphalt at anytime as this will burn the tar and bitumen out of the asphalt, leaving it fragile and exposed to cracking.
 You will know that you're burning the asphalt if it starts turning a grayish white color.
-The goal is to heat the asphalt to blackish oily color so it can be worked with a rake and then tamped.
+The goal is to heat the asphalt to a blackish oily color so it can be worked with a rake and then tamped.